Skip to main content

 cd scalardb-samples/scalardb-analytics-spark-sample

-To set up the sample underlying databases for ScalarDB, run the following command:
+To set up the sample databases, run the following command:

 docker compose up -d --wait

-This command starts three services locally for PostgreSQL, Cassandra, and DynamoDB.
+This command starts three services locally: PostgreSQL, Cassandra, and MySQL.

 docker compose run --rm sample-data-loader